 The release of Google's new App Maker for G Suite will make it easier for businesses to create custom applications.
-However, it will come with some challenges.
+However, it comes with some challenges.

 Google has announced a new addition to its G Suite of tools, in the form of Google App Maker.
 This simple addition allows businesses to create their own custom apps without the need for any prior programming knowledge; Google even claims such programs can be built "in days instead of months".

 Well, first of all, it's important to remember that this isn't the only low-code app creator on the market.
 Microsoft PowerApps is already available to businesses, as are other offerings from companies such as Salesforce and Oracle.

 However, App Maker's ability to work with Google's many pre-existing apps and services gives it a distinct advantage in many ways.
 It enables businesses to transform the data and programs they already use into custom apps that can be used for whatever specific purpose the company needs.

 Writing for TechCrunch, Frederic Lardinois points out that this will allow companies to "develop apps that solve their very specific needs without the need to bring on a developer".
 This could end up making the use of App Maker an essential skill for in-house IT professionals.